kizniche/Mycodo/docs/Supported-Inputs.md

 #### Commands

 ##### Calibration: a one- or two-point calibration can be performed.
 It's a good idea to clear the calibration before calibrating.
 Always perform a dry calibration with the probe in the air (not in any fluid).
 Then perform either a one- or two-point calibration with calibrated solutions.
 If performing a one-point calibration, use the Single Point Calibration field and button.
 If performing a two-point calibration, use the Low and High Point Calibration fields and buttons.
 Allow a minute or two after submerging your probe in a calibration solution for the measurements to equilibrate before calibrating to that solution.
 The EZO EC circuit default temperature compensation is set to 25 °C. If the temperature of the calibration solution is +/- 2 °C from 25 °C, consider setting the temperature compensation first.
 Note that at no point should you change the temperature compensation value during calibration.
 Therefore, if you have previously enabled temperature compensation, allow at least one measurement to occur (to set the compensation value), then disable the temperature compensation measurement while you calibrate.
-Status messages will be set to the Daemon Log, accessible from Config -> Mycodo Logs -> Daemon Log.
+Status messages will be sent to the Daemon Log, accessible from Config -> Mycodo Logs -> Daemon Log.

 ##### Clear Calibration